m-cain/mnemo/memory-bank/systemPatterns.md

 - **Backend Language:** Go 1.24, chosen for its performance, simplicity, concurrency capabilities, and robust ecosystem.
 - **Database:** PostgreSQL 17, selected for reliability, robust data integrity, advanced querying capabilities, and performance.
-- **Migration Tool:** golang-migrate, chosen for straightforward version control and automation of database schema changes.
+- **Migration Tool:** goose, chosen for its ease of integration and support for SQL migrations.
 - **Frontend Stack:** React with TypeScript for maintainability, reliability, and developer experience, combined with Shadcn UI and Tailwind CSS for rapid, consistent UI development and styling.
 - **HTTP Framework:** Chi v5, selected due to its minimalistic design, ease of use, middleware support, and strong community.
 - **Data Access:** Direct usage of pgx v5, avoiding ORM and repository patterns to simplify debugging, optimize performance, and increase control over SQL.